Jainegi01/Git_practice/README.md

 # Git_practise
-I am using this Repo to start my git journey.
+I am editing the README file.
+Adding some more details about the project description.